parthvakil02/Music-Prediction-Engine/README.md

 Thank you for taking the time to explore our project!
-The final report is included in the zip as a pdf.
 Please read the following steps in order to use our project:

 Step 1.
 Make sure you have all the necessary libraries installed in song_cnn.py